msunbay/zod-dbs/README.md

 - Built-in defaults

 Negative flags (`--no-*`) disable a feature that is enabled by default.

+**Note that some options are provider-specific and not listed here.
+See the provider documentation for details.**

 | Option                                 | Description                                                                                       | Default         |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------- | --------------- |